greenwave-1/SlippiDaemon/README.md

 This could have been accomplished using the official slippi-js library and node or something, but eh.

-In its current state, its _almost_ usable; there is a random bug I can't replicate easily that causes execution to stop, (this is why there are a large amount of print statements in the code, yes I know I should use a debugger).
+In its current state, its _almost_ usable; ~~there is a random bug I can't replicate easily that causes execution to stop, (this is why there are a large amount of print statements in the code, yes I know I should use a debugger)~~

+I think the bug is fixed, but I can't confirm that.

 ## Installation (kinda)
 This is not ready for general usage (see the above bug/bad usability), but if you want to try it: